thradams/cake/manual.md

 C89 is the minimum target.

-However the ideia if C89 target is NOT suport very old compilers, but generate code that can be compiled with C++.
+However the idea if C89 target is NOT support very old compilers, but generate code that can be compiled with C++.

 C89
 https://port70.net/~nsz/c/c89/c89-draft.html